Azure/azure-sdk-for-go/sdk/azidentity/certificatemanager/README.md

 # Azure Template Package client library for Go

-Azure Template Package client library for Go (`azpki`)  matches necessary patterns that the development team has established to create a unified SDK written in the Go programming language.
+Azure Template Package client library for Go (`certificatemanager`)  matches necessary patterns that the development team has established to create a unified SDK written in the Go programming language.
 These libraries follow the Azure SDK Design Guidelines for Go.

 The library allows client libraries to expose common functionality in a consistent fashion.
 Once you learn how to use these APIs in one client library, you will know how to use them in other client libraries.